jdum/odsgenerator/doc/odsgenerator.rst

         - defaults: a dict, for the defaults styles.

 A **style** definition is a dict with 2 items:
-    - name: str, the name of the style,
+    - the name of the style (optional, if not present the attribute style:name of the definition is used),
     - an XML definition of the ODF style, see list below.

 The styles provided for a row or a table can be of family table-row or